Five ways to look after your ears

 Noise-cancelling headphones or muff-type headphones block out background noise more effectively than in-ear headphones.
 This means you can listen to tunes on your phone or music player at a lower volume level.
 You should still take regular breaks to give your ears a rest.

-The NHS recommends listening to music on your MP3 player at 60% of the maximum volume for no more than 60% of the day.
+The NHS recommends listening to music on your phone at 60% of the maximum volume for no more than 60% of the day.
 Check your device’s volume dial – if it says that you’re listening at dangerously high levels, you are.

 Never turn up the volume to drown out background noise – if the music is uncomfortable to listen to, or you can’t hear other sounds when you’ve got your headphones on, then the volume is too loud.

 Action on Hearing Loss suggests your ears need at least 16 hours of rest to recover after spending around two hours in 100dB sound, for example in a club.
-The charity says it’s never too early to start looking after your hearing and offers an online hearing check.
+The charity says it’s never too early to start looking after your hearing.